Euro Alliance of Payment Schemes

 The Euro Alliance of Payment Schemes (EAPS) was an international alliance of European bank and interbank networks that had aimed to creating a pan-European debit card system in the Single Euro Payments Area to rival Visa and Mastercard using existing country specific systems.
 It was launched in 2007 with the support of the European Union but failed and was abandoned sometime after 2013.

 History

-The Brussels-based consortium, formally announced in July 2007, included such members as Electronic Cash in Germany, Bancomat/PagoBancomat in Italy, Multibanco in Portugal, EURO 6000 in Spain, LINK in the United Kingdom and EUFISERV, an ATM system operated internationally by the European Savings Banks Group.
+The Brussels-based consortium, formally announced in July 2007, included such members as Electronic_cash in Germany, Bancomat/PagoBancomat in Italy, Multibanco in Portugal, EURO 6000 in Spain, LINK in the United Kingdom and EUFISERV, an ATM system operated internationally by the European Savings Banks Group.
 Though not allying itself with EAPS, the European Central Bank spoke in February 2007 in favor of the work being done by EAPS as "the first step towards a consolidation of card schemes, leading to a European card scheme".
 Prior to the implementation of the EAPS alliance, only MasterCard/Maestro and Visa/V Pay debit cards could be used abroad in Europe.
 EAPS was first initiated particularly to challenge MasterCard's hold on international debit payments.